trufflesecurity/trufflehog/README.md

   --json                Output in JSON
-  --regex               Enable high signal regex checks --rules RULES         Ignore default regexes and source from json list file --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
+  --regex               Enable high signal regex checks --rules RULES         Ignore default regexes and source from json list file --suppress_output     yes, no or secret. default is no, yes returns no output,
+                        secret returns everything apart from the found secret value
+  --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
                         Only scan from a given commit hash